metriccoders/ai-studio/README.md

 ## Features
 ### Current Features
-- **Streamlit UI for Scikit-learn**: Users can easily create ML models using a graphical interface.
+- **Streamlit**: Users can easily create ML models using a graphical interface.
 - **Hyperparameter Tuning**: Adjust and experiment with different hyperparameters to optimize model performance.
 - **Preloaded Datasets**: Access to a variety of datasets provided by scikit-learn, facilitating immediate experimentation and learning.
 - **Model Export**: Functionality to export trained models for deployment and further use.